ganachka/transactions/README.md

 # transactions
-A web application to analyse money transactions.
+A web application to analyse money transactions